ASTR 1230 (O'Connell) Lecture Notes

 that eliminates the blur.

-top of the telescope tube is used to redirect the light beam.
-Although
+at the top of the telescope tube is used to redirect the light beam.

-produce a "hole" in the center of the image.
-In the Cassegrain design,
+it does not produce a "hole" in the center of the image.
+In

 The Celestrons you will use are catadioptric systems.
 They